eminorhan/gpt-neuro-arch/README.md

 The training configurations for these models can be found in the [train_configs](train_configs) folder.
 These models are all trained with FSDP2 only.
 The larger GPU memory on GH200 makes it feasible to train the models with 131072 token context length without tensor parallelism (note that this is not possible on MI250X).

+### Training data

+The training code in this repository trains the models on the *The Neural Pile* dataset. *The Neural Pile* is hosted on two public Hugging Face dataset repositories:
+* [`eminorhan/neural-pile-primate`](https://huggingface.co/datasets/eminorhan/neural-pile-primate) hosts the primate data.
+* [`eminorhan/neural-pile-rodent`](https://huggingface.co/datasets/eminorhan/neural-pile-rodent) hosts the rodent data.

+You can download the data, *e.g.* using the `load_dataset` function in the Hugging Face `datasets` repository.
+You will need about 34 GB of free disk space in order to cache the primate data on disk and about 477 GB for the rodent data.
+The training code in this repository assumes that the dataset is already cached on local disk.

 ### Checkpoint conversions

 To generate an initial checkpoint from the pretrained `llama-3.1-8B` model without copying the input and output layers (to take into account the different vocab size in our models):